-The contributions of this paper are twofold: Firstly, we present relations between the following relaxations of multilabel optimization problems from the MRF and PDE communities:
+The contributions of this paper are twofold: Firstly, we present relations between the following relaxations of multi-label optimization problems from the MRF and PDE communities:

-- The linear KT-relaxation by Kleinberg and Tardos [17], - The linear S-relaxation by Schlesinger [37,44]. - The convex CCP-relaxation by Chambolle et al. [6], - The convex ZGFN-relaxation by Zach et al. [46], where the acronyms denote the initials of the authors' last names.
-Secondly, we qualitatively and quantitatively compare the following popular PDE- and graph cut-based algorithms for multilabel segmentation from the continuous and discrete domain:
+- The linear KT-relaxation (Kleinberg and Tardos (2002)), - The linear S-relaxation (Schlesinger (1976), revisited by Werner (2007)). - The convex CCP-relaxation (Chambolle et al. (2008)), - The convex ZGFN-relaxation (Zach et al. (2008)), where the acronyms denote the initials of the authors' last names.
+Secondly, we qualitatively and quantitatively compare the following popular PDE- and graph cut-based algorithms for multi-label segmentation from the continuous and discrete domain:

-- The primal-dual algorithm by Pock et al. [34], - The discrete α -expansion approach with 4 and 8 connectivity [5], - The discrete Fast-PD approach with 4 and 8 connectivity [22].
+- The primal-dual algorithm (Pock et al. (2009)), - The discrete α -expansion approach with four and eight connectivity (Boykov et al. 2001), - The discrete Fast-PD approach with four and eight connectivity (Komodakis et al. 2007).

-A preliminary version of this work was published in [30].
+A preliminary version of this work was published in Nieuwenhuis et al. (2011).
 We plan to make code publically available at 'https://vision.in.tum.de/data/software'.